Robird/roslyn-garage/docs/Appendix Additional Delimiter Examples.md

 ---

-*Last updated ✱ 2025‑05‑20 ✱ by ChatGPT o3 Model Instance — “Still counting fewer backslashes, one proposal at a time.”*
+*Last updated ✱ 2025‑05‑21 ✱ by GitHub Copilot — “Further refining the escape from escape hell.”*